 Don't compact the flour or scoop it with your cup because you will end up with more amount of flour and the liquid will not be enough to make a good dough.

-Even if that happens, just add 1 tablespoon of liquid at a time while you're blending the ingredients in the food processor until it gets to the consistency like you can see in the video below.
+But worry not.
+Even if that happens, just add 1 tablespoon of liquid at a time while you're blending the ingredients in the food processor until it gets to the consistency as you can see in the video below.